Getting started light-eventuate-4j

 ** The following section is only for CDC server developers.
 If you are creating applications based on light-eventuate-4j, light-tram-4j, and light-saga-4j you don’t need the steps below. **

-Eventuate CDC is a server that monitors the events table in the database and sends the events to Kafka for other services to subscribe.
+Eventuate CDC is a server that monitors the events table in the database and sends the events to Kafka for other services to subscribe to.
 It is part of the docker-compose-integration-test.yml already so you don’t need to start it separately.

 However, if you are a developer who is working on the eventuate CDC server, then you might want to comment out the eventuate-cdcserver from docker-compose-integration-test.yml and start eventuate CDC server by yourself.